 These and many other damages may be available in your pedestrian accident case.
 Contact our Dallas pedestrian accident lawyer at The Patel Firm to evaluate your particular case and identify all types of damages that may be available in your case.

 At The Patel Firm, our results-driven and experienced attorneys are dedicated to helping clients secure large settlements and verdicts to compensate them for their damages and losses.
 Here are reasons to hire our pedestrian accident lawyer in Dallas:

 - We will address all of your legal needs. – When you hire our attorneys at The Patel Firm, you can be certain that your case is in the right hands.
-We will investigate the facts of your case, negotiate with insurance companies, prepare paperwork, gather evidence, and handle other legal aspects of your claim.
+We will handle your case, investigate the facts of your case, negotiate with insurance companies, prepare paperwork, gather evidence, and handle other legal aspects of your claim process.

 - We will fight for fair compensation on your behalf. – We dedicate all our resources, time, and effort to your case to make sure that you are fairly compensated for all your losses and damages.
 You can count on our extensive experience and impeccable negotiation skills while you focus on your recovery.